CSCfi/rems/README.md

 and then just run

 ```
-lein doo
+lein doo once
 ```

 to run tests in Headless Chrome via Karma.

+You may need to run `npm install karma karma-cljs-test karma-chrome-launcher` first to install the necessary tools and packages.

 #### Running all the tests